RespectingChildren.com

 CHILD DEVELOPMENT

-Communication and Language Development Including Dual Language Learners - Ages birth to 5 years (2 hrs / C2) There are multiple important early milestones we will explore to better understand how communication and language skills develop in the first 5 years, including Dual Language Learners.
+Communication and Language Development Including Dual Language Learners - Ages birth to 5 years (2 hrs) There are multiple important early milestones we will explore to better understand how communication and language skills develop in the first 5 years, including Dual Language Learners.

-Movement and Physical Development - Ages birth to 5 years (2 hrs / C2) There are multiple important early milestones we will explore to better understand how movement and physical development unfold in the first 5 years.
+Movement and Physical Development - Ages birth to 5 years (2 hrs) There are multiple important early milestones we will explore to better understand how movement and physical development unfold in the first 5 years.

 FAMILIES

-Understanding the Strengthening Families Protective Factors Framework (3 hrs - K3.11 C1/C2) All families benefit from protective factors that can be supported in the early childhood setting.
+Understanding the Strengthening Families Protective Factors Framework (3 hrs) All families benefit from protective factors that can be supported in the early childhood setting.
 Participants will be introduced to the Strengthening Families Protective Factors Framework which includes five research-based protective factors (resiliency, social connections, knowledge of parenting/child development, concrete support in times of need, and social/emotional competence of children).
 We will also identify strategies that help families build protective factors and explore the Strengthening Families Protective Factors self-assessment and goal-setting tool.

-Beneath the Iceberg: ACES and the Effect of Family Stressors on Children (2 hrs / C1) Children's experiences influence their development.
-The ACES study brings to light the potential long-range impact of stress on children into adulthood.
-Join us as we explore the myriad of stressors faced by today's families, the possible effects, and how practitioners can help buffer the impact to better serve the children in their care.
+ACES and the Effect of Family Stressors on Children (2 hrs) Children's experiences influence their development in not only the short term, but well into adulthood.
+The ACES study brings to light the potential long-range impact of stress on children.
+Join us as we explore the myriad of stressors faced by today's families, the possible effects, and how practitioners can help buffer the impact to improve outcomes for the children in their care.